 Main dishes -

-No. 33 Pone Ye Gyi or also known as Pone Yay Gyi, is a flavored paste made from fermented soy beans.
+No. 33 Pone Ye Gyi or also known as Pone Yay Gyi, is a flavored paste made from horse gram.
 No. 36 Hilsa, is a popular silver colored fish in Southeast Asia.

 Traditional noodles -